DFXswiss/services/CONTRIBUTING.md

 The full-stack harness under `e2e-stack/` runs the real frontend, API, and Postgres together (external providers are mocked).
-Unlike the visual-regression suite under `e2e/` — see [Visual regression tests (Playwright)](#visual-regression-tests-playwright) above, which does not run in CI — this harness's job follows the same draft policy as PR CI: drafts skip it unless they carry `ci` or `ci:full`; a same-repo ready requests it once and does not start a second run when that label is already present; fork heads need `ci` (and possibly run approval).
+Unlike the visual-regression suite under `e2e/` — see [Visual regression tests (Playwright)](#visual-regression-tests-playwright) above, which does not run in CI — this harness is called from PR CI after Build and test succeed.
+Draft pull requests run the job (GitHub may hold fork runs as `action_required`).
+Ready does not start CI.
+After a fresh A38 enforce pass on the current head, `dfx pr guard` approves those waiting initial runs.
+Do not ask a maintainer to approve workflow runs.
 A develop PR without `ci:full` records `mode=none` and does not bring the stack up (the job still runs).
 Apply `ci:full`, target `main`, or run a bare `workflow_dispatch` to force a full run.

 A pull request that changes a screen or an API contract should bring or update the matching full-stack test.